spagnuolocarmine/serverless-computing-for-iot/README.md

     - RabbitMQ (AMQP and MQTT message broker)
     - Node.js

-## Architecture installation on Ubuntu Linux
+## Installation

+This tutorial is made on top of an Linux Ubuntu 18.04 LTS machine.

 ### Docker